pranavh4/FarmMD/README.md

 # FarmMD
-Predict crop diseases and provide solutions
+A platform for farmers to check the health of their crops.
+Predict crop diseases using Deep Learning and provide solutions.